AtoraSuunva/SmolBot/readme.md

 Technically "Yet Another Mod Bot Nobody Asked For," but all the utils here were made because of my own requirements.
 You are free to invite and use the "public" version [RobotOtter](https://discordapp.com/oauth2/authorize?client_id=189078347207278593&scope=bot&permissions=0).
 You cannot invite Smol Bot.

 > [!WARNING]
 > Most parts of the bot are stable but I maintain this bot as a solo dev in my spare time for mainly my own use.
-I have tried my best but I make no promises about the stability or uptime on the bot.
+I make no promises about the stability or uptime on the bot.
 Any bug reports or feature requests will be done when (and if) I can get to it.
 Issues are open for bug reports and feature requests.
-PRs are okay but I might take a while to get to them (make sure they past lints).
+PRs are okay but I might take a while to get to them (make sure they pass `pnpm run lint:fix`).

 ## RobotOtter?